raymondkim777/SmartCalendarUpdated/README.md

 #### Route PopUps

-The website automatically calculates the fastest route between two adjacent events for the user (this process will be explained below), and displays the travel route on the calendar UI as a red-colored travel event.
+The website automatically calculates the fastest route between two adjacent events for the user and displays the travel route on the calendar UI as a separate red-colored event (henceforth referred to as a 'travel event').
+The travel event displays the travel duration as its title, and appears in between two events to indicate the amount of time the user should spend in transit.

 ![image](https://github.com/user-attachments/assets/cb6c31fe-b8d2-492b-9cd8-508049afc185)

+Clicking on each travel event opens up a popup view detailing each step of the travel route.
+A timeline on the left shows how long each step takes, and vehicle icons indicate the type of travel.
+To the right, each step contains the location the user needs to travel from and to, as well as details on the travel mode and route.

 #### PopUp Detailed View

+Clicking the travel steps on the right of the timeline expands the popup to include a new view, fully explaining the travel step.
+Alongside the start and stop location names and a description of the travel mode, an interactive Google Maps widget is also included, specifying the start and end locations as well as the actual route.

 ### Google OAuth User Info & Calendar Event Fetching